coco07/Digital-Image-Processing/README.md

 > python Pixel_Digital_Path.py

-the output will be printed in the same terminal.
+the output will be printed in the same terminal window.

 -----------------------------------------------------------------